- Our Ministers

 Other related agencies (within the Minister's area/s of responsibility)

-The South Australian Housing Trust, trading as the SA Housing Authority, is responsible to the Minister for Human Services to deliver better housing opportunities for all South Australians.
+The South Australian Housing Trust, trading as the SA Housing Authority, is responsible to the Minister for Human Services for the delivery of better housing opportunities for all South Australians.